uspki/policies/certificate-policy.md

 7. The Issuing CA or Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
 8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 9. Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement; or
-10. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKI Policy Authority or CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+10. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKIPA or CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).

 ### 4.9.2 Who can request revocation
 The Subscriber, RA, or Issuing CA can initiate revocation.
 Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.

-The Policy Authority shall direct any revocation of a CA certificate.
+The FPKIPA shall direct any revocation of a CA certificate.

 ### 4.9.3 Procedure for revocation request
 The CA shall provide a process for Subscribers to request revocation of their own Certificates.
 The process shall be described in the CA's Certificate Policy or Certification Practice Statement.
 The CA shall maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.